Menu

-Structure of Acupuncture Profession in Virginia
+Structure of Acupuncture in Virginia

 The Secretary of Health and Human Resources oversees 12 state agencies including the Department of Health Professions.